JonathanPrince/comparray/README.md

 ##Output

-Will return `true` if the two arrays are the same.
+When used without the options argument the module will return `true` if the two arrays are the same.

+Optionally, returns an array determined by the options argument.

 ##Usage